mohyour/Coding-Challenge/README.md

-# Coding-Challenge
-Building an excurions API that uses CRUD fundamentals.

 # API-coding-challenge

 Build an excurions API authenticated with JWT(JSON Web Tokens) that uses CRUD fundamentals.
 The API's are for a cruise excursions.
 Please create the APIs in Django(Python).
 Use permanent data storage in SQL(mySql).
 The [data.json](../master/data.json) file contains the data to use in the API.